Give us a call!

-Modified Atmosphere Packaging (MAP) is well established in the food industry and continues to gain in importance.
+Modified atmosphere packaging (MAP) is well established in the food industry and continues to gain in importance.
 MAP means, simply put, that the natural ambient air in the package is replaced by a gas or gas mixture, often nitrogen and carbon dioxide.
-This packaging under a protective atmosphere preserves the quality of fresh produce over a longer period of time, prolongs shelf-life, and gives food producers access to a geographically larger market for perishable products.
-This is suitable for meat and sausage products, dairy products, bread, fruits and vegetables, fish or convenience products.
+This packaging under a protective atmosphere preserves the quality of fresh produce over a longer period of time, prolongs shelf life, and gives food producers access to a geographically larger market for perishable products.
+This is suitable for meat and sausage products, fish, dairy products, bread, fruit and vegetables, and convenience products.

-Modified atmospheres are not only used in packaging.
-They can feature as part of the production process, e.g. in the case of minced meat, or of storage and transport, for example of fruit and vegetables in halls or containers.
+Modified atmospheres are not limited to the packaging process.
+They can also feature as part of the production process, for example, in the storage and transport of fruit and vegetables in halls or containers.

-The standards required by Modified Atmosphere Packaging are comparatively high, and have to be controlled and monitored to ensure safety.
+The standards required by modified atmosphere packaging are comparatively high and must be controlled and monitored to ensure safety.
 Therefore, food manufacturers rely on modern MAP gas technology and various levels of quality assurance for maximum process safety.

 • Longer shelf life / higher quality

-Food packaged under a protective atmosphere spoils much slower.
-Combined with continuous cooling, Modified Atmosphere Packaging can significantly extend the freshness and shelf life.
+Food packaged under a protective atmosphere spoils at a much slower rate.
+Combined with continuous cooling, modified atmosphere packaging can significantly extend the freshness and shelf life.
 This effect varies depending on the product type.
 However, a doubling of the shelf life is usually possible.
-Normally, MAP products keep a high quality over a longer period of time and arrive at the consumer in the best possible condition.
+In general, MAP products keep a high quality over a longer period of time and arrive at the consumer in the best possible condition.

 • Less waste

-Longer durability is often associated with fewer problems during long distance shipment, and longer shelf life.
+Longer durability is often associated with fewer problems during long distance shipment – and a longer shelf life.
 As a result, waste disposal due to spoiled food can often be reduced.

 • More sales opportunities

-Because of the longer shelf life, Modified Atmosphere Packaging typically opens up new geographic markets to manufacturers.
-Particularly with perishable goods, longer shipment distances can be achieved.
-A global market can become a reality.
+Because of the longer shelf life, modified atmosphere packaging typically opens up new geographic markets to manufacturers.
+Particularly with perishable goods, longer shipment distances can be achieved, and a global market can become a reality.

 • Fewer preservatives

-Packaging under a protective atmosphere extends the shelf life of food, meaning in many cases that the use of preservatives can be reduced or even completely eliminated.
+As packaging under a protective atmosphere extends the shelf life of food, the use of preservatives can be reduced or even completely eliminated in many cases.
 Consumers get products that do not contain artificial additives.

 • Appealing package design

 Next to functional aspects, the design of the packaging plays a significant role in the competition for consumers.
-The look-and-feel and the quality impression influence the purchasing behaviour.
-Modified Atmosphere Packaging is very well suited for the most appealing packaging design and presentation of the food product.
+The look and feel, in addition to the quality impression, influence the purchasing behavior.
+Modified atmosphere packaging is very well suited for the most appealing package design and presentation of the food product.

 • Comparatively high complexity

 The modified atmosphere packaging process involves comparatively high requirements.
-Possible failures: incorrect gas composition or leaks due to faulty temperature or pressure distribution, contaminated or worn tools, seal contamination or defective material.
+Possible failures include incorrect gas composition, leaks due to faulty temperature or pressure distribution, contaminated or worn tools, seal contamination, or defective material.
 However, with modern MAP technology and comprehensive quality assurance, the risks can be mastered.

-In addition to high-quality films, the consumption of gas and the personnel costs for quality control are particularly costly.
-However, these costs can be minimised with efficient use of resources.
+High-quality packaging films, the consumption of gas and the personnel costs for quality control all figure into the cost of modified atmosphere packaging.
+However, these costs can be minimized with the efficient use of resources.

 • Influence on product quality

-Unlike using preservatives, in most cases, the protective gases are not absorbed by the food and thus do not alter the nature or taste of the product.
-But there are exceptions to this rule.
+Unlike using preservatives, in most cases, the protective gases are not absorbed by the food and, thus, do not alter the nature or taste of the product.
+However, there are exceptions to this rule.
 For example, an excessively high concentration of CO2 can be absorbed by the food and make it sour.
-However, these effects can be avoided with adapted gas mixtures.
-The influence of very high oxygen concentration on the quality of meat is controversial.
-Modified atmospheres are supposed to make the meat more chewy.
-Data to support this is, however, sparse.
+Fortunately, these effects can be avoided with adapted gas mixtures.
+There are also issues specific to meat.
+The influence of a very high oxygen concentration on the color and quality of meat is controversial, and modified atmospheres are supposed to make the meat tastier, but data to support this is sparse.

 From the time that fruits and vegetables are harvested or animals are slaughtered, the spoilage process begins.
-This process is often accelerated the more the products are processed, such as cut fruit or minced meat.
-How long foods are durable, which means suitable for consumption, is very different and depends on various factors, e.g. the content of water and salt, pH value, hygiene conditions during production, storage conditions such as temperature or humidity, packaging.
-Depending on the characteristics and combinations of these factors, food products are differently sensitive to microbial or chemical / biochemical spoilage.
+This process is often accelerated the more the products are processed, e.g., in the case of cut fruit or minced meat.
+How long foods remain suitable for consumption varies greatly and depends on various factors, including the content of water and salt, pH value, hygiene conditions during production, storage conditions, such as temperature or humidity, and packaging.
+Depending on the characteristics and combinations of these factors, food products vary in their sensitivity to microbial or chemical / biochemical spoilage.

 Chemical and biochemical spoilage

-Directly after harvesting of plant or slaughter of animal material, chemical processes begin to change the structure or quality.
-Sometimes this is useful, e.g. dry-aging of meat, which can be seen as a maturation to improve quality.
+Directly after harvest or slaughter, chemical processes begin to change the structure or quality.
+Sometimes this is useful, e.g., dry-aging of meat, which can be seen as a maturation to improve quality.
 In principle, however, the quality of organic material decreases.
-For example, the oxidation of fats quickly leads to a rancidity of the product.
+For example, the oxidation of fats quickly leads to rancidity.

 Microorganisms are a major threat to the shelf life and quality of food.
-On the one hand, they influence colour and smell, but they can also lead to health hazards and make the products uneatable.
+On the one hand, they influence color and smell, but they can also lead to health hazards and make the products inedible.
 The source of the microorganisms is either the food itself or an impurity that cannot be completely excluded in the production and packaging process.

-The changes due to chemical / biochemical and microbial spoilage can be significantly slowed by MAP techniques together with cooling.
+The changes due to chemical / biochemical and microbial spoilage can be significantly slowed by MAP techniques, combined with cooling.
 Various gases and mixtures with different properties are used to slow the process of spoilage as much as possible.

-Carbon dioxide (CO2) and nitrogen (N2) are mainly used as protective gases in food packaging.
-Carbon monoxide (CO) or argon (Ar) is also common in some countries.
-Oxygen (O2) is also used in some cases.
+Carbon dioxide (CO2) and nitrogen (N2) are the main protective gases used in food packaging.
+Carbon monoxide (CO) and argon (Ar) are also common in some countries, for example, in the US.
+And oxygen (O2) is also used in some cases.

-Oxygen (O2) essentially causes food to spoil due to oxidation and forms the ideal preconditions for aerobic microorganisms to grow.
+Oxygen (O2) causes food to spoil due to oxidation and forms the ideal preconditions for aerobic microorganisms to grow.
 As a result, oxygen is frequently excluded from modified atmosphere packaging.
-In some cases – typically red meat – processing is deliberately carried out with high oxygen concentrations, in order to prevent the red colour from becoming ‚pale, and to inhibit the growth of anaerobic organisms.
+However, in some cases processing is deliberately carried out with high oxygen concentrations, for example, with red meat.
+Oxygen prevents the red color from becoming pale, and it inhibits the growth of anaerobic organisms.

-Carbon dioxide (CO2) is colourless, odourless and tasteless.
-It has an oxidation-inhibiting and growth-inhibiting effect on most aerobic bacteria and moulds.
-The gas is frequently used to increase the shelf life of food.
-The shelf life of packaged or stored food is normally longer, the higher the CO2 content.
-Nevertheless, many products can become sour if the dosage is too high.
-In addition, the gas can diffuse out of the packaging or be absorbed by the product – and the packaging thereby collapses.
+Carbon dioxide (CO2) is colorless, odorless and tasteless.
+Due to its oxidation-inhibiting and growth-inhibiting effects on most aerobic bacteria and molds, the gas is frequently used to increase the shelf life of food.
+As the shelf life of packaged or stored food is normally longer, the CO2 concentration is higher.
+Nevertheless, many products can become sour if the CO2 concentration is too high.
+In addition, the gas can diffuse out of the packaging or be absorbed by the product, causing the packaging to collapse.
 The use of supporting or filling gases can slow down this effect.

-Nitrogen (N2) is an inert gas and owing to its production process, is typically relatively high purity.
+Nitrogen (N2) is an inert gas and, owing to its production process, is typically of relatively high purity.
 It is usually used for displacing air, especially atmospheric oxygen, in food packaging.
 This prevents the oxidation of food and inhibits the growth of aerobic microorganisms.
-It is frequently used as a supporting or filling gas, as it diffuses very slowly through plastic films and hence remains longer in the packaging.
+It is frequently used as a supporting or filling gas as it diffuses very slowly through plastic films and, therefore, remains longer in the packaging.

-Carbon monoxide (CO) is colourless, odourless and tasteless.
-Similar to oxygen, carbon monoxide is sometimes used to retain the red colour of, primarily, meat.
-The required concentrations are very low.
-In some countries, including the EU, the use of carbon monoxide for modified atmospheres is nonetheless prohibited in foods.
+Carbon monoxide (CO) is colorless, odorless and tasteless.
+Similar to oxygen, carbon monoxide is sometimes used to retain the red color of meat.
+The required concentrations are very low, in the ppm range.

 Argon (Ar) is inert, colorless, odorless and tasteless.
 Owing to the similarity of its properties to those of nitrogen, argon can replace nitrogen in many applications.
 It is believed that certain enzyme activities are inhibited and argon slows metabolic reactions in some types of vegetables.
 Due to the marginal effects and the higher price compared to nitrogen, its use is rather rare.